The Nursing Shortage Fact of Fiction infographic summarizes the significant shortage of nurses in the healthcare industry and ideas for a solution.

-Current working RNs can provide valuable insight about what changes or added benefits might keep them in the profession longer.
+Current working RNs can provide valuable insight into what changes or added benefits might keep them in the profession longer.

 If more nurses could easily become adjunct faculty for nursing schools, more students could enroll and be trained by working professionals.

 Training programs provide clear paths for professional RNs and allow them to specialize in chosen areas.
 More specialization would mean a higher annual salary.